natenka/pyneng-book-en/docs/source/book/06_control_structures/for.rst

     g

 .. note::

     Loop uses a variable named *letter*.
-Although, it could be any name, it is convenient when name tells you which objects go through a loop.
+Although, it could be any name, it is better when name tells you which objects go through a loop.

 Sometimes it is necessary to use sequence of numbers in loop.
 In this case, it is best to use :ref:`range`

-Example of loop **for** with range() function:
+Example of loop ``for`` with range() function:

 .. code:: python